Stress Management Methods

 How can you develop a plan for stressful situations?

 Nevertheless, people adapt to problems and scenarios.
 What permits them to do?
-It entails a continuing process which needs effort and time and engages people, resilience.
+It entails a continuous process that needs effort and time and engages people, resilience.

 Being resilient doesn’t mean that somebody does not experience distress or difficulty.
 Sadness and pain are universal in those who have endured trauma or hardship.
 In reality, the road to resilience is very likely to involve considerable psychological distress.